-For December 2017 to February 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slightly increased probability of below average in the north east.
-Maximum and minimum temperatures are expected to be above average for all the state.
+For December 2017 to February 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slightly increased probability of above average in the south east.
+Maximum and minimum temperatures are expected to be above average in the south of the state.
 The following pages contain graphics of the seasonal outlook: